NikhilSKashyap/macro-causal-engine/README.md

 ---

-> **Prototype status.** This repository is an active research prototype exploring the application of Jasjeet Sekhon's framework on *Deep Autoregressive Models as Causal Inference Engines* to macroeconomic natural language data.
-It is not production-hardened software.
-Interfaces, schemas, and architectural decisions are subject to change as the research matures.

----

 ## Abstract

 Classical quantitative finance conditions portfolio decisions on statistical correlations among observable time-series.
 This approach is fundamentally fragile: correlations are regime-dependent, collapse precisely when accurate signals are most valuable (market dislocations, policy shifts, geopolitical shocks), and carry no information about the underlying *data-generating process*.
 A fund that knows the Federal Reserve will cut rates is far better positioned than one that merely observes that yields and equities have historically co-moved.